How to nail your brand photography style like a pro

 A lady in a navy shirt with a colourful floral pattern on it, laughs against an off white background

-If you've ever scrolled a stock library to pick out some images, you would have been bombarded by uninspiring, traditional, cliched photos your competitors highlighted and even brought.
-You probably ended your session with a mish-mash of images, hundreds of open tabs and no idea how to move forward.
+If you've ever browsed a stock library for images, you may have encountered uninspiring, traditional, and clichéd photos that your competitors have likely used.
+You were left with a mish-mash of pictures, hundreds of open tabs and no idea how to move forward.

-Whether you're picking them for social media or popping them on your website, you are going to confuse yourself and your customers without a plan of what you need.
+Whether you're picking them for social media or popping them on your website, you will confuse yourself and your customers without having a plan.
 So, you need to note down the following:

 1. Who are you communicating with?
 Who's your who?